Aurecima Compare logo

 What matters more: AI features or battery and storage?

-For most people, battery life, storage, and overall day-to-day performance still matter more than clever features they rarely use.
+For most people, battery life, storage, and day-to-day usefulness still matter more than clever features they rarely use.

 Is buying under £500 a bad compromise?